SynteLang/SynteLang/README.md

 The `level` operator is used to adjust the audio level of a running listing, like so: `in 0.5 level 2` which would set listing two to half the available level, whcih is -6dB.
 This level-setting listing may be deleted straightaway and the level will persist once set.
 Although intended for basic mixing of listings, you may modulate the level at rates up to 1200Hz.
 This is an arbitary limit set to reduce clicks produced by immediate large changes in volume, while still allowing frequency modulation.
 You need to use `.level` to end a necklace.

 ## Adding functions
 If you find yourself reusing the same chunk of code multiple times, it is possible to define a named function which will instantiate that chunk of code.
 To begin, type `[` followed by the new name.
-Then type the listing as normal and at the end type `]` (no operand) which will complete the function add.
+Then type the listing as normal and at the end type `]` (no operand) which will complete the function add, the listing will then be restarted blank.
 This function won't be saved on exit but may be used as you wish during the current session.
 To permanently save a function which you feel will be useful in future type `: fon` before exiting and it will be saved to the 'functions.json' file in the folder on exit from Syntə.
 To go back to ephemeral functions (useful for experimentation) type `: foff`.
 You may overwrite functions by typing in the same name.
+N.B.
+No signals are exported from inside funcions except `tempo`, `pitch, and `grid`.
 The ability to make functions like this makes the language *extensible*, which means you are able to extend the language beyond what is written in this document.
 One of the project aims is to build up a library of abstractions in this way to make performance easier for beginners.
 However there is a limit to this, as just typing 'music' and stopping there would be quite boring!
 An *abstraction* means wrapping up a bit of code into something simple to make it easier to use, for example the term 'global apartheid' is an abstraction of a system and history that involves many many processes, interconnections, organisations, trade-misinvoicing etc.

 ## info.go and listing.go
-info.go is intended to run alongside Syntə to display useful information and error messages.
+`info.go` is intended to run alongside Syntə to display useful information and error messages.
 The layout is as follows:
 ```
-Syntə info *press enter to exit*                0s      <-- elapsed running time in seconds
+Syntə info *press enter to quit*                0s      <-- elapsed running time in seconds
 ╭───────────────────────────────────────────────────╮

                                     Load: 0.00          <-- If the sound engine is overloaded, listings will be removed without warning